intuitive-robots/mp3_website/content/_index.md

                 src3="img/Videos/table_tennis/TT4D_BBRL_TRPL.mp4" title3="MP3-BB">}}
 ## MP3-Replan: Replanning with Movement Primititves
-By incorperating dynamic-based movement primitives, such as DMPs (Dynamic Movement Primitives) and ProDMPs (Probabilistic Dynamic Movement Primitives), into our framework, we gain the ability to adapt the movement primitives during online execution.
+By incorperating dynamic-based movement primitives, such as DMPs (Dynamic Movement Primitives) and ProDMPs (Probabilistic Dynamic Movement Primitives), into our framework, we gain the ability to adapt the motion during online execution.
 This capability enables us to effectively handle unforeseen changes in the environment, such as shifting target positions or external perturbations.
 In constrat to the black-box setting **MP3-BB**, we specifically designate this setting as **MP3-Replan**.
 ### Box-Pushing with Changing Targets